MatiasEtcheve/MVA/README.md

 ## First semester

-**Application de l'analyse de données, des statistiques descriptives et de l'apprentissage automatique dans l'industrie aéronautique** by J. Lacaille:
+**Application de l'analyse de données, des statistiques descriptives et de l'apprentissage automatique dans l'industrie aéronautique** (AERO) by J. Lacaille:
 * Article review on *A Multi-ELM Model for Incomplete Data*
 * Repository which simply consists in getting our hands on flight data